snanda85/snanda85.github.io/_posts/travel/2010-10-07-Coorg-Karnataka.md

     <img alt="Scenery" src="{{ site.static_url }}images/posts/coorg-3-sm.jpg"/>
     Scenery
 </div>
-On this turn, we stopped for a while, had nariyal pani, and chatted a bit, to each other and to the nariyal pani guy :).
+On this turn, we stopped for a while, had nariyal pani, and chatted a bit, with each other and with the nariyal pani guy :).

-The route from here was -&gt;Hunsur -&gt; Gonikopal -&gt; Ponampet -&gt; Kadamakoli
+The route from here was -> Hunsur -> Gonikopal -> Ponampet -> Kadamakoli

 Road condition was good and the drive was pretty smooth till Gonikopal.